A

 carpet dealers are now offering shop-at-home services and this can a good way to

-go.
-There are several nationally advertised shop-at-home flooring dealers that I do not recommend because they
+There are a few nationally advertised shop-at-home flooring dealers that I do not recommend because they

 that in-home